mit-pdos/go-nfsd/artifact/README.md

 We've cloned several repositories for you into the VM, most notably:

+- https://github.com/mit-pdos/go-journal (located at `~/go-journal`) implements
+  GoJournal on top of a disk.
+The `jrnl` package as the top-level API.
 - https://github.com/mit-pdos/goose-nfsd (located at `~/goose-nfsd`): includes
-  GoJrnl, SimpleNFS, and GoNFS.
-The journal is implemented by the `buftxn` package, SimpleNFS is in `simple/`, and the binary for `GoNFS` is `cmd/goose-nfsd` (which imports various packages in this repo).
+  SimpleNFS and GoNFS.
+SimpleNFS is in `simple/`, and the binary for `GoNFS` is `cmd/goose-nfsd` (which imports various packages in this repo).
 The artifact is implemented with several scripts in `eval` in this repo.
-- https://github.com/mit-pdos/perennial (located at `~/perennial`): the Perennial framework (renamed JrnlCert for submission) and all program proofs for the journal and SimpleNFS.
+- https://github.com/mit-pdos/perennial (located at `~/perennial`): the
+  Perennial framework and all program proofs for GoJournal and SimpleNFS.

 ### Gather data